Madge Skelly-Hakanson - Pioneer in Speech Pathology

 She went on to earn a Master of Arts degree from Duquesne University.
-She was married to Richard Foust, who was killed in action during World War II.
+She married to Richard Foust, who died in action during World War II.

-She was asked by the University of Arizona to teach speech to foreign students and agreed to stay on in Tucson and teach two classes.
-She found that she loved teaching speech.
-That led her to take courses and earn the equivalent of a Master of Science degree from the University of Arizona.
-She decided that she wanted to do more than just teach.
+She was asked by the University of Arizona to teach speech to international students and agreed to stay on in Tucson and teach two classes.
+She found that she loved teaching speech but she wanted to do more than just teach.
+That led her to earn the equivalent of a Master of Science degree from the University of Arizona.

-She was told that to achieve her goals in the field of Speech Pathology, she had to obtain a Ph.D.
+She learned that to achieve her goals in the field of Speech Pathology; she had to obtain a Ph.D.
 After being rejected by other universities because of her age, she was accepted by St. Louis University and earned her Ph.D. in 1961 at the age of fifty-nine.

 Her first employment with her new degree was two part-time jobs.
 One was with the Shriner Hospital in St. Louis and the other working with veterans.
 After eighteen months, she began working full time as chief of a department with twelve people under her.

 Dr. Skelly’s work in the field of speech pathology involved teaching speech to those who have no tongues.
-Patients were taught to speak using the lops and the muscles of the face to duplicate the sounds made by the tongue.
+Patients learned to speak using the lips and the muscles of the face to duplicate the sounds made by the tongue.

-During these years she was asked to help a young man who had lost his entire front neck and jaw to cancer.
+During these years, she was asked to help a young man who had lost his entire front neck and jaw to cancer.
 She came up with the idea of teaching him Indian Hand Talk.
 Within hours the young sailor had mastered twenty-four simple signals.
-After a period of time, he learned over 250 signals, which was equivalent to an extensive vocabulary.
+After some time, he learned over 250 signals, which was equivalent to an extensive vocabulary.

 Dr. Skelly stressed that “Indian Hand Talk is not a language.”
 American Sign Language is a language and does not cross cultural barriers.
-Indian Hand Talk can be understood by any culture.
+Any culture can understand Indian Hand Talk.

-When she first came to Bratenahl in 1983, she became a Mather Fellow at Case Western Reserve University and took a job with the Cleveland Veterans Administration Hospital as a consultant in speech pathology.
-After only two years she accepted a position at Deaconess Medical Center in St. Louis to head a new department teaching her methods of communication.
+When she first came to Bratenahl in 1983, she became a Mather Fellow at Case Western Reserve University.
+She took a job with the Cleveland Veterans Administration Hospital as a consultant in speech pathology.
+After only two years, she accepted a position at Deaconess Medical Center in St. Louis to head a new department teaching her methods of communication.
 They moved to St. Louis in July 1985.
 Even though her stay in Bratenahl was brief, Dr. Skelly touched the lives of many people.
 She was a power of example and inspiration to many people, women in particular.